What is total cost of ownership (TCO)?

 Total cost of ownership (TCO) is a way to calculate the true cost of your assets.
 It encompasses the initial purchase price of an item, plus the costs of operation.
 It forces you to think about how much a product will cost you across its lifespan - and that’s important.
 Because, for any item, the initial purchase cost is only part of the equation.

-What are the ongoing costs of coding and labelling?
+What are the ongoing costs of coding and labeling?

 Production line machinery requires regular servicing.
 That means engineer callouts, which costs.